Let me share with you my thriftiest shopping tip, that you’ll love.

 It’s the very start of June, and last week we saw the hottest day of the year.
-What are you thinking about, clothes wise?
+What are you thinking about, clothes-wise?
 Purchasing a new swimsuit?
 A pair of sandals?
 Some t-shirts?
 If you are, then you might be missing a trick…

 My favourite thriftiest shopping tip ever is in summer to head to eBay* and search for winter specific goods I know I’m going to need later in the year.
 Yes, winter, you read that correctly!
 If you want to be super thrifty you have to think out of season.

-This year I know one of those purchases will include a smart winter coat because my old one is on it’s last legs after being worn every winter for the past 7 years.
-I’m thinking something like this, and notice there’s no bids on this beautiful jacket at time of writing with only a few days of the auction to go.
+This year I know one of those purchases will include a smart winter coat.
+This is because my old one is on its last legs after being worn every winter for the past 7 years.
+I’m thinking something like this, and notice there are no bids on this beautiful jacket at the time of writing with only a few days of the auction to go.
 That’s because it’s summer.

 Worried about choice?
-Don’t worry – eBay is brimming over with winter goods right now.
-People who have cleared out their wardrobes in spring might only finally get round to listing their items on eBay in summer time as they need a little extra spending money for their holidays.
-I’m certainly guilty as charged on this – there is a pile of stuff sitting in my hall that has sat there since March that I am determined to list this week!
+Don’t worry, eBay is brimming over with winter goods right now.
+People who have cleared out their wardrobes in spring might only finally get round to listing their items on eBay in summertime as they need a little extra spending money for their holidays.
+I’m certainly guilty as charged on this.
+There is a pile of stuff sitting in my hall that has sat there since March that I am determined to list this week!

 What is your thriftiest shopping tip?
 Any other good eBay tips?
 Do share your thrifty tips in the comments below!